Assessing Research Climates

 Our Assessment Tools

 Effectively managing the academic environment requires data.
 A professional, principled, inclusive and psychologically safe climate is crucial to for the facilitation of work flow and interactions between academic leaders, faculty, staff, and students.
 The National Center for Principled Leadership and Research Ethics has helped to develop tools which make it easier to efficiently measure work place climate.
-Tools include SOURCE, which measures research integrity, and CAIR, which measures interpersonal engagement.
+Tools include SOURCE, which measures research integrity, and CARES, which measures interpersonal engagement.
 We use a purpose-built Results Analysis Engine to manage the process and present findings.
-Both SOURCE and CAIR comprise survey questions based on a Likert Scale as well as background questions.
+Both SOURCE and CARES comprise survey questions based on a Likert Scale as well as background questions.
 The Engine allows leaders to see a full summary on what areas of the environment are succeeding or failing.
 These tools are useful for addressing long term and short term issues within the professional academic environment, to ensure that each member of the community can thrive.